rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

    </md-button>
    ```

-1. All our tests should now be passing.
+1. All of our tests should now be passing.
 On the watch tab where they are running, hit `a` to re-run all tests and update any snapshots with `u` if needed.

-1. With all our tests now passing, let's commit our code.
+1. With all of our tests now passing, let's commit our code.
 On the terminal, run

    ```bash
    git add .